thisguygil/bobo/README.md

 You can run it on any platform with [Docker](https://www.docker.com/) installed by copying the [docker-compose.yml](docker-compose.yml) file, filling in the environment variables in the `.env` file, and using the commands below.

 > [!IMPORTANT]
 > [.env.example](.env.example) is an example file including all the required environment variables.
 You can rename it to `.env` and fill in the values.
-It includes some default values, such as `!` as the message command prefix or `0` as the UTC offset (for time-related features), which you can change to your liking, but you must fill in values such as the owner's [Discord user ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID), the database credentials, or API keys, for their respective features to work.
+It includes some default (non-sensitive) values, such as `!` as the message command prefix or `0` as the UTC offset (for time-related features), which you can change to your liking, but you must fill in values such as the owner's [Discord user ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID), the database credentials, or API keys, for their respective features to work.
 It is recommended to fill in all values to ensure all features work as intended.
 Of course, the `TOKEN` value is required for the bot to even run at all.

 > [!TIP]
 > To start the bot, run: `docker-compose up -d`.
 To update, run: `docker-compose pull` to pull the latest image and `docker-compose up -d` to restart.
 If the bot is in audio channels, it's recommended to first run `docker-compose down` to stop it, and wait for it to go offline before restarting the container.